New River (London): Construction

 Straight section of the New River passing through Bowes Park.

-The design and construction of the New River is often attributed solely to Sir Hugh Myddelton.
+The design and construction of the New River is often attributed solely to Hugh Myddelton.
 In 1602, Edmund Colthurst first proposed the idea of digging an artificial waterway to supply London from Chadwell and Amwell springs near Ware in Hertfordshire, and obtained a charter from King James I in 1604 to carry it out.
 However, much of the water was obtained from streams tapped along its route, including the Hackney Brook.

 After surveying the route and digging the first 2 mi stretch, Colthurst encountered financial difficulties and it fell to Myddelton to complete the work between 1609 and its official opening on 29 September 1613.
 The project was also rescued by the King personally, whose house and lands at Theobalds Park were crossed by the river.
 James took half of the shares in 1612 for a half of the profits.

 The expense and engineering challenges of the project—it relied on gravity to allow the water to flow, carefully following the contours of the terrain from Ware into London, and dropping around just five inches per mile (8 cm/km)—were not Myddelton's only worries.
 He also faced considerable opposition from landowners who feared that the New River would reduce the value of their farmland (they argued that floods or overflowing might create quagmires that could trap livestock); others were concerned at the possible disruption to road transport networks between Hertfordshire and the capital.
 The project nearly foundered when a few landowners flatly refused to agree to allow the river across their land.

 When it was originally constructed, long sections, for example around Forty Hall and in Hornsey, wound around the heads of small tributary valleys of the Lea.
 Other sections of the river, including the one in Harringay, were carried across valleys in wooden aqueducts lined with lead and supported by strong timbers and brick piers.
 In at least one section, locals referred to the river as the boarded river.
 Improvements in canal construction in the eighteenth century led to these sections being replaced by clay-banked canals.

 In 1620, the New River Company found that the springs were not sufficient to supply their customers, and dug a half-mile extension to feed the New River from the nearby River Lea to supplement the water from the springs.
 A mechanical gauge regulates the amount taken.

 On 9 January 1622 King James rode from Theobalds after dinner to see the ice on the New River and fell in head first so that his companions could only see his boots.
 He was rescued by Sir Richard Young and returned to a warm bed at Theobalds.